Independent Media committed to ethical journalism

-The Independent on Saturday and other titles within the Independent Media stable remain committed to the principles of good, fair and responsible journalism despite our withdrawal from the Press Council of South Africa.
+The Weekend Argus and other titles within the Independent Media stable remain committed to the principles of good, fair and responsible journalism despite our withdrawal from the Press Council of South Africa.

 That the council refused to accept our withdrawal ‒ from a voluntary body, which members join and leave at will ‒ and chose instead to announce Independent Media’s “expulsion” a day later serves only to illustrate the power games at play.

-The Independent on Saturday refuses to participate in such petty gamesmanship and remains focused on delivering news that serves the interests of its readers ‒ news that educates, informs, entertains and provides food for thought.
+The Weekend Argus refuses to participate in such petty gamesmanship and remains focused on delivering news that serves the interests of its readers ‒ news that educates, informs, entertains and provides food for thought.

 We are proud to uphold the values of free speech, media freedom and journalistic integrity.
 Our commitment to telling the truth and giving voice to all perspectives is stronger than ever.